 The average pico projector has a battery life of one hour, and that doesn’t sound like a lot.
 I did include some projectors with really big batteries, and you’ll be able to get 3-4 of use out of those.
 But that’s as high as it gets, and some mini projectors don’t have a built-in rechargeable battery at all.

 Another thing to consider here is whether or not the projector has a built-in operating system.
-I’ve included several projectors that run on Android, and those usually have massive battery capacities, but an average battery life.
-That’s because Android operated projectors have a higher battery usage – basically, they will use up more electricity but won’t last longer than a basic pico projector.
+I’ve included several projectors that run on Android, and those usually have massive battery capacities, but average battery life.
+That’s because Android-operated projectors have a higher battery usage – basically, they will use up more electricity but won’t last longer than a basic pico projector.

 Because of that, be sure to check the average battery life of the devices you’re thinking of getting.
 There are some surprises and inconsistencies, including 10000 mAh batteries that last 2 hours, versus 5000 mAh that can last up to 4 hours.

 How much can you afford to spend on a portable projector?
-I’ve showed you gadgets in lots of different price ranges, but they all differ one from another.
+I’ve shown you gadgets in lots of different price ranges, but they all differ one from another.

 Here’s the thing – if you want a budget portable projector, you’re going to have to make some compromises.
-You can pick up one for less than $100, but it’s highly unlikely that it will have a built in battery.
-You’ll also have to settle for lower contrast ratio and max resolution, as well as limited connectivity.
+You can pick up one for less than $100, but it’s highly unlikely that it will have a built-in battery.
+You’ll also have to settle for a lower contrast ratio and max resolution, as well as limited connectivity.

 The good news is that I’ve included only projectors that have really high reviews, so none of them should break or malfunction when you first get them.
 And if you use them properly, you should be able to get quite a lot of use out of them.
 In any case, if you’re concerned about the longevity of a pico projector, be sure to check out how long it’s covered by warranty.

 All of the projectors featured in this review are portable, but some more so than others.
-The dimensions are the obvious think to look at – the smaller a projector, the more portable it is.
+The dimensions are the obvious thing to look at – the smaller a projector, the more portable it is.
 However, it’s not just about the size.
-You also need to look for features that increase the portability of a particular device, and in turn make your life easier.
+You also need to look for features that increase the portability of a particular device, and in turn, make your life easier.

 The other thing to consider is the battery life.
 Here’s the catch – most of these portable projectors have a battery life of about two hours.
-Very few have a shorter batter life, and even fewer have a longer battery life.
-In case you really need something that can handle 3-4 hours of play time without any extra power, you are looking at some really pricey projectors.
+Very few have a shorter battery life, and even fewer have longer battery life.
+In case you really need something that can handle 3-4 hours of playtime without any extra power, you are looking at some really pricey projectors.

 Another thing you should pay attention to is the shape of the portable projector.
-If you need it to be ultra portable, then avoid all the bulky shapes and stick to the sleek devices that aren’t much bigger than you smartphones.
+If you need it to be ultra-portable, then avoid all the bulky shapes and stick to the sleek devices that aren’t much bigger than your smartphones.
 Some of the pico projectors featured in this review are actually small enough to fit into your pocket, and that’s really cool.
 Anyway, I’ve indicated which devices are the most portable ones in the pros boxes.